Skip to content

 After his last sentence, he did not commit another crime, but nevertheless criminal police arrested him as a career criminal during the March Action of 1937.
 The authorities sent him to Dachau concentration camp and later on to Flossenbürg concentration camp.
 “There are many indications that his neighbor, Christian Wirth, had arranged and personally carried out the arrest of his former neighbor out of old enmity.”

 Eugen didn’t survive the concentration camps.
 The Nazis murdered him in 1942.
-He was already over 50 years old, which put him at a particular risk because of his age.
+He was already over fifty years old, which put him at a particular risk because of his age.
 But, he was also weakened from the harsh living and work conditions in camps.
-In Flossenbürg, weak and even extremely frail prisoners were placed in the darning work detail and had to undertake forced labor.
-Eugen was assigned there as a Kapo[4]
+In Flossenbürg, weak and even extremely frail individuals were placed in the darning work detail and had to undertake forced labor.
+Eugen was assigned there as a Kapo.

 One day Eugen “became extremely anxious when, … he was told to hand over his wedding ring.
-Fellow prisoners later recalled his premonitions of imminent death“ and he was right.
-A delegation of physicians had come to the camp and selected prisoners who were deemed no longer fit for work.
-Eugen was among them and became a victim of Action 14f13.[5]
-The guards took him and 200 other prisoners to the Bernburg killing facility in Saxony-Anhalt and gassed them.
+Fellow imprisoned individuals later recalled his premonitions of imminent death,“ and he was right.
+A delegation of physicians had come to the camp and selected people who were deemed no longer fit for work.
+Eugen was among them and became a victim of Action 14f13.
+The guards took him and two hundred other people to the Bernburg killing facility in Saxony-Anhalt and gassed them.

 For years after the Second World War, Eugen's family tried to obtain recognition of his status as a victim of persecution.
 “In 1955, the Stuttgart Regional Court ruled that although the imprisonment had been a great injustice, the circle of those entitled to compensation was ‘deliberately kept narrow and only includes those who were persecuted and harmed out of honest and respectable political convictions or because of their ideology, their faith or their race.’”
 As a result, the court dismissed all the family’s claims on the grounds that Eugen was a convicted criminal.